donwatkins/PyStudents4Good/Lesson1.md

 * print(total_cost)

 ### Strings
 Strings are collection of letters and numbers.
 Your name could be string.
 Your address could be another string.
 Your age could be another string.
 We can use variables to represent a string.
 Foe example "your_name = "John"" , your_age = 12.
 Notice that strings with integers are not encloseed in quotations but text strings are.
+Enter these string examples in the REPL.

+* my_name = "your name"
+* my_address = "your address"
+* my_age = 11 (whatever your age is)

+Once the variabele is assigned you can retrieve the value by entering the variable at the prompt or by using the 'print' function.
+Example:
+* print(my_name)
+* print(my_age)